chipjacks/chipjacks.github.io/_posts/2018-04-05-trainingblocks.markdown

 you're planning and how you're measuring up against your goals.
 The idea is to put more emphasis on the intrinsic aspects of training that provide sustainable joy and motivation over the long term.
-Training Blocks is intended to be a supportive platform that helps you save your competitive instincts for race day.
+Training Blocks is intended to be a supportive platform that encourages you to save your competitive instincts for race day.

 So those are some of the ideas bouncing around in my head.
 I’d be curious to